350d/homebridge-seam/README.md

 # Homebridge Seam

 A Homebridge plugin for smart locks via Seam.co API.
-Control your Yale, August, and other smart locks through HomeKit.
+Control your August, Yale, Schlage, Kwikset, and 100+ other smart lock brands through HomeKit using Seam's universal API.

 ## Features